metbril/pymindergas/README.md

 ## Usage

+In order to be able to post readings, you first need to obtain an [API][api] token.

 The `postReading()` method requires an authentication token (String) and the meter reading (Float).
 The reading date can be any valid date (String), but is optional.

 Parameter | Required | Description